 Hundreds of students getting their GCSE results today are being urged to consider their local college as the best option for boosting career prospects in a competitive job market, says Gateshead College.

-Tim, who is strategy manager with responsibility for the curriculum at the college, states that further education institutions could be the ideal choice for students who want to remain in education but not stay on at school.
+Tim Poolan, strategy manager for curriculum at Gateshead College, states that further education institutions could also be the ideal choice for students not achieving the higher grades but wanting to remain in education but not at school.

 He says: “A college provides students with an adult-oriented learning environment, a strong support network and the opportunity to learn the valuable skills and attributes that employers are looking for.

 “From day one, our focus is the end job goal and the ways in which we need to work with our students to ensure they are as employable as possible and have the best chance of success.”

 Tim Poolan says that it is the specialist partnerships and an entrepreneurial outlook, combined with state-of-the-art facilities that give Gateshead College the edge in providing the best start on the path to job success.